MerosCrypto/Meros/docs/RPC/Eventual/Merit.md

 ### `getBlock`

 `getBlock` replies with a Block.
 It takes in one argument.
-- ID: Int of the nonce or string of the hash (int/string)
+- ID (int/string): Either the nonce as an int or hash as a string.

 The result is an object, as follows:
 - `hash`          (string)